lcdcode/shard-quorum/README.md

 - `:sskr` — pure-JVM Kotlin crypto core (no Android dependency), JUnit-tested.
 - `:app` — Android application, depends on `:sskr`.

+## Recovery and longevity

+Shards stay recoverable beyond this app.
+A clean-room recovery specification ([docs/RECOVERY-SPEC.md](docs/RECOVERY-SPEC.md)), known-answer vectors, and a self-contained offline recovery page (`ShardQuorum-recover.html`, built from `web/recover/`) can rebuild a secret with no Android dependency, and the spec is written to be reimplementable by a programmer or an LLM if no shipped tool runs.
+See [docs/RECOVERY-BUNDLE.md](docs/RECOVERY-BUNDLE.md).
+Storing the bundle ROOT with your shards is a recommended manual step.

 ## References

 - [https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing)